-Do routinely look for ways to drive innovation with your demand generation approach?
+Do you routinely look for ways to drive innovation with your demand generation approach?
 Or do you feel behind the curve?

 According to research by Circle Research, marketers are split.
-Half of the marketers say they’re “old school” while the other half believe their approach is innovative.
+Half of the marketers say they’re “old school,” while the other half believe their approach is innovative.

-Circle Research found that most of the marketers (93%) who describe themselves as innovative say that it has made their marketing more effective.
+Circle Research found that most marketers (93%) who describe themselves as innovative say that it has made their marketing more effective.
 However, 83% of marketers who are lagging plan to bring innovation into their approach this year.

 Jeanne: Thanks, Brian.
 My undergraduate degree is in Accounting.

 Believe it or not, the accounting office where I started told me in my annual review that I probably didn’t have a future in accounting because I was too loud for the office.
 Everything balanced, everything was good, but I was too noisy for a nice, cut-and-dry accounting office.

 So, that’s when I moved into toys, and I worked for Milton Bradley Company in their in-house advertising agency.
 Then I moved to LEGO and then moved into other consulting companies.